 17. Stay organized and utilize lists to reduce stress

-As your pregnancy progresses, the amount of things to do and prepare can start to become overwhelming.
+As your pregnancy progresses, the number of things to do and prepare for can start to become overwhelming.
 Create lists and goals by month and trimester.
 Use calendars and keep track of things all in the same place.
 Learn about our Nesting Planner to help.
 It includes over 150 printables to alleviate all the guesswork from preparing.

 18. Get your husband involved in pregnancy